JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 • turnip sprouts

-All of these seeds could, of course, be grown instead as microgreens or even planted out in the garden.
+Microgreens seeds can typically be grown as sprouts unless specifically marked as not intended for sprouting.
+All sprout seeds can be grown as microgreens or even planted out in the garden.
 Really, the only thing that distinguishes seeds for sprouts/microgreens is (one) the leaves and stems are safe to consume and (two) the seeds come in larger quantities.

 Shop Our Super Sprout System by Gardenary